Valt the Wonder Deer: Broadcast

 The first 26 episodes of Valt the Wonder Deer were released on the streaming service Tencent Video in China on December 31, 2016, which garnered over 9 million views in its first two weeks.
 The second half of the first season was released on February 19, 2017.

 In the United Kingdom, the English dub of the series was broadcast on Propeller TV for one season around June 2017.
 The English dub was released onto Jetpack Distribution's YouTube channel on August 24, 2019, but it was later taken down.

+The series is now streaming on Tubi and is divided into 9 one hour episodes.

+On July 4, 2025, a set of official Rednote, Weibo and Douyin profiles collectively named Deer Elf Nostalgia (鹿精灵回忆杀, Lù Jīnglíng Huíyìshā) were opened.
+The first posts were made on August 4, 2025, uploading videos teasing the release of episodes from the Valt the Wonder Deer season 3 reboot through the profile.
+The first two episodes of that season were then posted on August 8, 2025, with further episodes being posted to those three profiles on a semiweekly basis every Monday and Wednesday at a rate of two episodes per day, up until the final two episodes were posted on November 12, 2025.
+The episodes posted in the profiles are only of the Mandarin Chinese dub, and as of November 2025 it is unknown if, when, or where the original English version of season 3 will be released.

 Musical

-On May 1, 2019, a Chinese musical for the series, Deer Elf: In Search of the Rainbow Bridge (鹿精灵之寻找彩虹桥) premiered in the Beijing China Puppet Theater.
+On May 1, 2019, a Chinese musical for the series, Deer Elf: In Search of the Rainbow Bridge (鹿精灵之寻找彩虹桥, Lù Jīnglíng zhī xúnzhǎo cǎihóng qiáo) premiered in the Beijing China Puppet Theater.